-I had a teammate once explain it like this:
+I had a teammate once explain race routines like this:

 You do all this work, all this training–we’re talking hours upon hours, miles and miles–just to throw down in maybe a handful of races here and there.
 I’m just saying that maybe you make sure you get to that start line in the best shape possible to run the race of your life.